Skip to content

 pulled smoked pork shoulder on a tray with bbq sauce and buns

-Similar to my obsession with Corned Beef Hash, I pretty much only eat pulled pork whenever I go to a BBQ restaurant.
-Pork shoulder has plenty of fat to make this recipe loaded with flavor.
-Just like I always say, fat equals flavor.
+Like my obsession with Corned Beef Hash, I only eat pulled pork whenever I go to a BBQ restaurant.
+Pork shoulder has plenty of fat, making this recipe loaded with flavor.
+As I always say, fat equals flavor.

 Difference Between a Pork Butt and a Pork Shoulder

 More often than not, pork shoulders seem to win the popularity contest in grocery stores.
-It’s not that pork butts aren’t available; it just seems that pork shoulders are more common.
-While they both come from the same part of the big, there are a few differences.
+It’s not that pork butts aren’t available; it just appears that pork shoulders are more common.
+While they come from the same part of the big, there are a few differences.

 Best Wood for Smoked Pork Shoulder